-Improving treatment outcomes with therapy matching your problem, not symptoms
+Improving treatment outcomes with therapy for the cause of your condition, not your symptoms

 The Selective Functional Movement Assessment is the counterpart to our Functional Movement Screen.
 The deciding factor on what system we use to evaluate proper movement and function is the presence of pain.
 The Selective Functional Movement Assessment is used to properly diagnose painful and dysfunctional movement patterns to guide proper care of pain and injury, whereas the Functional Movement Screen is used as a screen of movement competency to help with prediction of injury risk with training and athletic participation for those who do not currently have pain.
 In other words, the SFMA is utilized to help you improve from a current injury and the FMS is used to prevent one from happening in the future.
 If a patient presents with pain associated with movement or is found to have pain on our Functional Movement Screen, we utilize this method of movement-based assessment to improve our accuracy and specificity of determining what specifically is resulting in your pain or problem.

 There are a number of factors that must be considered when properly assessing mechanical or musculoskeletal pain:

 - We move in patterns made up of parts, therefore when assessing pain associated with movement we need to evaluate how all of the parts work together and not on an isolated or individual basis; i.e. if your low back hurts when you run, could it be that you are overworking your low back as a result of having weakness or loss of mobility in your hip that is resulting in your low back pain?

 - Pain and prior injury creates modification and adaptation of muscle function during movement related activities, referred to as motor control (how our nervous system turns muscles “on” or “off” depending upon activity).
 These changes in motor control can disrupt proper coordination and patterning of muscle activation resulting in lack of stability in one area that needs to be compensated for by another leading to overload and overuse injuries to the area that is having to compensate.